filhei/OpenMP/report.md

 - Input arguments:
 	- const Point p1, p1 represents the first point.
 	- const Point p2, p2 represents the second point.
+- Used sqrtf instead of sqrt since we only need single precision.
 - Returns a short containing the Euclidian distance between p1 and p2.

 ### str2point